 This means there are many opportunities to address environmental performance issues within the textile product life cycle, especially in the manufacturing cycle.
 General concepts such as these ones can be applicable to other industries as well.

 Other products, such as electronics, have a very high environmental impact during their use and recycling phase, so the criteria for these products focus on the efficiency of their energy consumption.

 Consumers today are more sensitive to the environment and the impact they have on it, and want to buy more environmentally friendly products, provided they are properly certified by an independent organization.
 With use of the EU Ecolabel, your product is identified as one of the high environmental performers available on the market.

-On the B2B level, in order to meet procurement requirements, suppliers are increasing partnerships with eco-friendly manufacturers who work in accordance with the International Organization for Standardization (ISO).
+On the B2B level, to meet procurement requirements, suppliers are increasing partnerships with eco-friendly manufacturers who work in accordance with the International Organization for Standardization (ISO).
 Their ISO 14024 scheme involves compliance checks by independent, qualified certifiers, and the EU Ecolabel can be a valuable key for unlocking new business opportunities.

 During the criteria compliance phase, the EU Ecolabel can help increase your company's profitability and brand reputation by finding ways of optimizing your products and production processes.

 How can the EU Ecolabel help market your Canadian product?

 With full implementation of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA), 98 per cent of EU tariff lines are duty-free for Canadian goods.
 The accord has strengthen economic relations and boosted Canada's trade with the world’s second-largest market, and effective EU Ecolabel marketing can drive a Canadian company’s success abroad.